 The first step in turning your publication into an eBook is to decide which eBook format is most appropriate for your project.
 There are two main types of eBook – standard/reflowable formats and fixed-layout formats, and it is important to understand both before deciding which format you would like for your book.

-Reflowable eBook files (we create mobi and ePub) can be uploaded to all retailers, and will work on the widest number of eReading devices.
+ePub Reflowable eBook files can be uploaded to all retailers and will work on the widest number of eReading devices.
 Amazon now accepts ePubs, Mobi files are not required.

 The information below is aimed at helping you understand the differences between the two approaches and decide which type of eBook is most suitable for your project.